-Randy Cassingham created This is True in 1994, while working at NASA’s Jet Propulsion Laboratory.
-It’s one of the first for-profit e-mail publications on the Internet, and is still publishing every week.
+Randy Cassingham created This is True in 1994.
+It’s the oldest entertainment email publication on the Internet, and is still publishing every week.

-In the early 1990s, as the WWW swept through nerdy places like JPL, and later started leaking into the general public, Randy realized that content would be the driving force of Internet growth.
 At the time there was precious little content available online.
-Long the bastion of nerds and academics, even the thought of online commercial activity was discouraged.
+Long the bastion of nerds and academics, even the thought of commercial activity on the Internet was discouraged.
 There was no business model for Randy to follow when he came up with his idea for a weird news commentary column, so he created his own.
 In essence, he realized that his earlier dream of being a syndicated columnist could be accomplished online: he could use the Internet to bypass the gatekeepers of newspaper editors and large syndication agencies and speak directly to his audience.

 So, What Is True?